 32. Buy tickets at the box office

 When you buy tickets online, many venues go through a ticket service like TicketMaster.
 While it’s convenient these companies charge a gigantic service fee, sometimes 40% or more!
 You can usually skip this fee (or get charged a much smaller one) by buying tickets directly from the box office.

 Living in America we really are blessed to have some amazing state parks, and many of them are either free or very inexpensive to visit.
 State parks are a great way to spend a day with your friends and family and get out into nature.

-Most communities have free or cheap events that are open to the public like concerts, food tastings, firework shows, movies on the lawn or community get togethers.
-These area a great way to spend a day on the cheap and get to know your community.
+Most communities have free or cheap events that are open to the public like concerts, food tastings, firework shows, movies on the lawn, or community get-togethers.
+These are a great way to spend a day on the cheap and get to know your community.